AdobeDocs/experience-manager-learn.en/help/forms/querying-submitted-data/part2.md

 * Refer to the image above for properties.
 This is assuming you are going to use MySQL as your Database.
 * Deploy the OSGi bundle(s) that are provided as part of this article assets.
 * Preview the form and submit.
-* The JSON data will be stored in the database that was created when you imported "schema.sql" file.
+* The JSON data is stored in the database that was created when you imported "schema.sql" file.